eliyap/PencilMarkRedux/PMAST/README.md

 then manipulating the source Markdown to effect those changes.

 ### Public Methods / Classes
-- StyledMarkdown – the core
+- Markdown – the core
     - `apply` and `erase` to request specific changes to the markdown
 - Styling Classes